karkman/MMB-114_Genomics/02-Read-trimming.md

 * What is the mean sequence quality for the majority of the reads now?
 * The "Sequence length distribution" module shows a warning now.
 Have the read lengths changed?
 Why?
 * Are there still adapter sequences in our reads?

+**Now, can you figure out how to run CUTADAPT and FASTQC for the other two geneomes?**